Neil Willmett (Waanyi/Kuku Yalanji)

 Chief Executive Officer

 Neil’s career over the past 25 years has been in both the private and public sectors in Australia and overseas.
-He has extensive experience and demonstrated success in senior management, with a strong focus on policy and leadership development.
+He has extensive experience and demonstrated success in senior management, with a strong focus on policy, leadership development and achiveing outcomes.

-Neil has recently left the Queensland Government Department of Housing & Public Works where he was a member of the Executive Leadership Team (ELT) which is the principal governing body for the department, responsible for setting the strategic direction of the department, and overseeing performance, program and project management, and managing a $2.3B budget.
+Prior to joining QAIHC, Neil was a senior executive in the Queensland Government Department of Housing & Public Works where he was a member of the Executive Leadership Team (ELT) which was responsible for setting the strategic direction of the department, overseeing performance, program and project management, and managing its annual $2.3B budget.

 Neil has a Bachelor of Applied Health Science (Indigenous Primary Health Care) from the University of Queensland and is a published business author.
-He was appointed as the CEO of QAIHC in April 2017.
+He was appointed as the QAIHC CEO in April 2017 and was reappointed in January 2018 for a three (3) year term.

 Angela Young (Kullilli/Koa)